 Like all forms of writing, there’s no hard and fast rule about what makes a great lede.
 A good lede changes depending on the story you’re writing.
 One of the best ways to get familiar with what a good lede is is to read.

-Read lots of different stories.
-Read breaking news stories.
-Read features.
-Read reviews.
+Read lots of different stories—from breaking news stories to features and reviews.
 Ledes vary wildly but, you’ll start to notice patterns and, more importantly, what kinds of ledes you like and feel are effective.

 A nut graf needs to address why the story is being written, whether the piece is about something like the aforementioned murder, or a profile of a famous celebrity.

-How Style Comes Into Play
+How Style Comes Into Play With Different Pieces

 Then read a piece of long-form journalism in a magazine like The New Yorker or Esquire.
-(In The New Yorker nearly every article, save the reviews and pieces from Talk of the Town, is an example of long-form journalism.)
+(In The New Yorker, nearly every article, save the reviews and pieces from "Talk of the Town," is an example of long-form journalism.)
 Now think about how different each piece reads.

 Notice how the nut graf is more obvious in the news stories than in the features or the magazine stories.
 All these stories rely on the basic elements of news writing but do so in different styles.
-This exercise is good for giving a sense of the breadth of journalism, and how differently the rules of news writing can be applied.
+This exercise is good for giving a sense of the breadth of journalism and how differently the rules of news writing can be applied.